 my background and experience

-My transition into copywriting started back when I was working in the fashion industry.
+My transition into freelance writing started back when I was working in the fashion industry.
 I stepped in as a pinch hitter for other small business owners when they needed blog posts, website pages, and promotional materials for industry events.
 From international supply chains to small artisan cooperatives, from the runway tents to the factory floor, seeing the business process in action connects the dots far beyond pixels on a page.